gvwilson/teachtogether.tech/_chapters_en/pck.md

 teaching, but it turns out that most teachers don't know how common different kinds of mistakes actually are.
-The largest study of this is [[Brow2017](#CITE)]'s study of novice Java programs, which found that Mismatched quotes and parentheses are the most common type of error, but also the easiest to fix, while some mistakes (like putting the condition of an `if` in `{}` instead of `()`) are most often made only once.
+The largest study of this is [[Brow2017](#CITE)]'s study of novice Java programs, which found that mismatched quotes and parentheses are the most common type of error, but also the easiest to fix, while some mistakes (like putting the condition of an `if` in `{}` instead of `()`) are most often made only once.
 Unsurprisingly, mistakes that produce compiler errors are fixed much